GinoongFlores/100-days-of-code/log.md

 **Today's Progress**: Still working on my survery form which talks about what kind of job we want in the tech industry

 **Thoughts**: I just started to style it with css and honestly its so overhelming knowing that your doing it on your own like without the need of tutorial but thankfully I can search some of my problems in google.

+### Day 64: April 7, 2021 | Wednesday

+**Today's Progress**: Finished my survey form for the responsive web design projects at freecodecamp.org

+**Thoughts**: Finally I finished my survey form and I launch it using netlify.
+And I've been confused in using max-width and min-width in media queries in this survery form because it's a long time I didn't used media queries.